Accounts Receivable: A Strategy for Steady Cash Flow

 - Put everything in writing.
 This helps to formalize the relationship with your clients, get your payment terms articulated in a clear way that includes due dates and late fees, and have a basis should you need to take your fight for payment further.

 - Determine your AP contact.
-While you typically send invoices to the person you are working with directly, it is good to get to know any of the accounting staff that may be actually processing your invoices should there be issues related to non-payment.
+While you typically send invoices to the person you are working with directly, it is good to get to know the accounting staff that may be actually processing your invoices should there be issues t.

 - Invoice promptly.
 Don’t leave invoicing to the last minute.
 In fact, make it a priority.
 For example, send it as soon as you finish your project even attaching it to the final work.
 A schedule often works best, like invoicing on the 1st and the 15th.